 The Religious Worlds institute is led by Dr. Henry Goldschmidt.
 Henry is a cultural anthropologist, community educator, interfaith organizer, and scholar of religion.
 He is the Director of Programs at the Interfaith Center of New York, and formerly Assistant Professor of Religion and Society at Wesleyan University.
-He is the author of Race and Religion among the Chosen Peoples of Crown Heights, an ethnography of Black-Jewish difference in a contested Brooklyn neighborhood, as well as other publications on American religious diversity and religious studies pedagogy.
-In his work at the Interfaith Center, Henry develops interfaith dialogue, social action, and education programs for a range of audiences, including religious and civic leaders, K-12 teachers and students, social workers, and the general public.
+He is the author of Race and Religion among the Chosen Peoples of Crown Heights, an ethnography of Black-Jewish difference in a contested Brooklyn neighborhood, as well as other publications on American religious diversity and religious studies pedagogy (see our Resources for Teachers page for Henry’s essays on K-12 pedagogy).
+In his work at ICNY, Henry develops interfaith dialogue, social action, and education programs for a range of audiences, including religious and civic leaders, K-12 teachers and students, social workers, attorneys, and the general public.

 Dean of Faculty and Chairperson of the Middle Division History Department at the Horace Mann School in Riverdale, New York.
 An experienced teacher, teaching coach, and school leader, Eva helped create and regularly teaches an 8th-grade course entitled “Legacies of the Ancient World,” that explores the role of religion in ancient societies and today’s New York.